 Is there a theme for the Pride Photo Award Open Call?

 Yes.
-The submitted works must correspond to the topic of this year's edition, being: Curiosity.
+The submitted works must correspond to the topic of this year's edition, being: Celebrating the Unseen.
 Furthermore, we are looking for works that challenge the way we think and question established ideas of engagement.

 When is the deadline?